Hieromon/AutoConnect/mkdocs/otaupdate.md

 ```

 !!! hint "For ESP32"
+    This procedure is equally applicable to ESP32.
+If the target module is ESP32, change the following items:

+    - Change the include directive appropriately for the ESP32 environment.
-    This method is equally applicable to ESP32.
-Just change ESP8266HTTPUpdaetServer to HTTPUpdateServer using an implementation provided from AutoConnect library example code.
+    - Change ESP8266HTTPUpdaetServer to HTTPUpdateServer using an implementation provided from AutoConnect library example code.
+    - Remove `MDNS.update` line from the sketch code.

 !!! example "Share an ESP8266WebServer"
     AutoConnect shares the ESP8266WebServer instance with the ESP8266HTTPUpdateServer class.
 You can give the same instance as ESP8266WebServer instance given to AutoConnect to ESP8266HTTPUpdateServer class.